TariqAlmazyad/TuwaiqAcademyRiyadhSwift/Projects/Project_2.md

-# Student will be assigned to a practical project to develop their skills in NetworkCalls , APIs, URLSession.
+# Students will be assigned to a practical project to develop their skills in NetworkCalls , APIs, URLSession.

 ## OpenWeatherMap.